vizzlo/go-mixpanel/README.md

 …

-// Add API Token here
-mp := mixpanel.New(token)
+// API Token is used to access the event tracking and user engagement API mp := mixpanel.New(token)

 err := mp.Track("abc123…", "My Event", map[string]interface{}{